 In other words, it is difficult not to have a PC with a graphics card that is not capable of playing Minecraft today at the minimum level.

 Recommended Graphics Card Requirements for Minecraft

-The official recommended requirements of graphics card for Minecraft are the GeForce 700 Series / AMD Radeon RX 200.
+The officially recommended requirements of graphics cards for Minecraft are the GeForce 700 Series / AMD Radeon RX 200.

-Unfortunately, this is a bit vague as it does not point you to a model but instead points you to an entire series.
+Unfortunately, this is a bit vague as it does not point you to a model but tells you to an entire series.

-Every series has several graphics card from low-end to high end.
-For instance the NVIDIA GeForce 700 series has the GT 720 as the entry level graphics card, GTX 760 as the midrange and GTX 780 as the high end dedicated GPU.
+Every series has several graphics cards, from low-end to high-end.
+For instance, the NVIDIA GeForce 700 series has the GT 720 as the entry-level graphics card, GTX 760 as the midrange, and GTX 780 as the high-end dedicated GPU.

 Here are the scores for different GPUs from the GeForce 700 and RX 200 lines:

 |NVIDIA GeForce GTX 760||4780|

 Source of the Benchmark Scores